CMSgov/qpp-measures-data/README.md

 [![Build Status](https://travis-ci.org/CMSgov/qpp-measures-data.svg?branch=master)](https://travis-ci.org/CMSgov/qpp-measures-data)

+## Performance Year 2023 Data

+All Measure and Benchmark data for Performance Year 2023 is currently in progress and is subject to change.

 ## Quality Payment Program Measures Data Repository

 This is the source of truth for QPP measures data.
 The previous measures data API is no longer available (qpp.cms.gov/api).
 The transition to using qpp-measures-data as a source of truth for CMS is ongoing and this data may be subject to modifications.
 Stability in the API contract for qpp-measures-data is prioritized but not guaranteed.